ALIGN: Word Association Learning for Cultural Alignment in Large Language Models: Related Work

 \subsection{Cultural Alignment in LLMs}

 \textbf{Cultural Bias in LLMs} LLMs inherit the skew of their training corpora; the English-heavy web thus pushes models toward Western-centric values \cite{naous-etal-2024-beer, adilazuarda-etal-2024-towards}.
-In the absence of broad, authentic datasets, researchers mine proxy sources such as Wikipedia \cite{nguyen2023extracting} and online communities \cite{shi-etal-2024-culturebank}, or ask LLMs to fabricate synthetic cultural data \cite{bhatia-shwartz-2023-gd, west-etal-2022-symbolic}.
+In the absence of broad, authentic datasets, researchers mine cultural proxy sources such as Wikipedia \cite{nguyen2023extracting} and online communities \cite{shi-etal-2024-culturebank}, or ask LLMs to fabricate synthetic cultural data \cite{bhatia-shwartz-2023-gd, west-etal-2022-symbolic}.
 Yet, as \citet{Liu2025CultureTaxonomy} notes, lived-experience corpora remain scarce.
-We fill this gap by tapping large-scale native word-association norms as a direct, culturally grounded resource.
+We fill this gap by exploring large-scale native word-association norms as a direct, culturally grounded resource.

-\textbf{Cultural Alignment Evaluation} Alignment is typically judged by comparing model outputs with human responses from multiple cultures \cite{Liu2025CultureTaxonomy, adilazuarda-etal-2024-towards}.
-Researchers draw on cross-cultural surveys such as Hofstede’s dimensions \cite{geert2020cultures}, the Pew Global Attitudes Survey and the World Values Survey (WVS) \cite{haerpfer2020world}.
-Recent benchmarks build on WVS to score LLMs across nations \cite{durmus2024towards, zhao-etal-2024-worldvaluesbench, giuliani-etal-2024-cava}, capitalizing on its large sample sizes, 200-country coverage, and breadth of topics.
-We likewise adopt WVS for our value-alignment tests in Section \ref{sec:exp2_valuealign}.
+\textbf{Cultural Alignment Evaluation} Alignment is typically judged by comparing model outputs with human responses from specific cultures \cite{Liu2025CultureTaxonomy, adilazuarda-etal-2024-towards}. {These evaluations broadly fall into two categories: assessing cultural knowledge (e.g., food, customs) and evaluating high-level cultural values.
+Several recent benchmarks have been proposed for various cultural knowledge.
+However, these datasets are often either (a) domain-specific, e.g., FORK \citep{palta2023fork} only focuses on cutlery and food; (b) being verified/annotated by only a few (typically 2–5) native speakers, e.g., FORK was verified by two annotators, BLEnD~\cite{myung2024blend} and CulturalBench~\cite{chiu-etal-2025-culturalbench} were annotated by five annotators; or (c) the questions being asked are predominantly English-centric (e.g., CulturalBench and FORK only include English).} {On the value evaluation direction,} researchers draw on cross-national surveys such as Hofstede’s dimensions \cite{geert2020cultures} and the World Values Survey (WVS) \cite{haerpfer2020world}.
+These surveys are usually conducted within a large scale of native speakers within one country, and the resulting response often reflects the population level distribution.
+Recent benchmarks build on WVS to evaluate LLMs across nations (e.g., GlobalOpinionQA ~\cite{durmus2024towards}, WorldValueBench~\cite{zhao-etal-2024-worldvaluesbench} both provide English questions) capitalizing on its large sample sizes and 200-country coverage.
+We likewise adopt WVS for our value-alignment tests in Section~\ref{sec:exp2_valuealign} {and extend it beyond English with Chinese, matching the native language of Chinese participants.}